Earnslaw Burn (head of Lake Wakatipu)

 Above the bush, the valley is open flats (easy travelling and many possible campsites).

-On the descent, go about 500m down the track through the bush to a large side stream (open views) and climb the spur on the true left of this.
+To descend the ridge on the true-left of the Burn, go about 500m down the track through the bush to a large side stream (open views) and climb the spur on the true left of this.
 There is no track (apart from the occasional animal track), but travel is fairly easy.
 Once out of the bush, sidle right and up easy slopes to reach the ridge (c1480m).
 Moir's says to descend the ridge, but I found it more prudent to dodge the rocky bits on the ridge (c1300m) on the right.
 Once you can see down to the start of the track, you can head down anywhere on the open grassy slope (easy ground).

 HOME